 Insulin Pumps

 Insulin pumps, disposable and durable, are covered.
-For state specific information on mandated coverage of diabetes supplies, reference the federal, state, or contractual requirements.
-Refer to the Medical Policy titled Continuous Glucose Monitoring and Insulin Delivery for Managing Diabetes.
+For state specific information on mandated coverage of diabetes supplies, refer to the federal, state, or contractual requirements.
+Refer to the Medical Policy titled Insulin Delivery for Managing Diabetes (for Ohio Only).